-The Kansas Forest Service, successor to the Kansas Commissioner of Forestry Office, is the Nation’s 5th oldest state forestry agency.
-Created by legislative act in 1887, the Agency celebrated its 128th Anniversary on March 10, 2015.
+The Kansas Forest Service, successor to the Kansas Commissioner of Forestry Office, is the Nation’s fifth oldest state forestry agency.
+Created by legislative act in 1887, the Agency celebrates its anniversary every year on March 10th.
 The Agency serves rural landowners, communities, rural fire districts, forest and arboriculture industries, and citizens of the state through its Conservation Tree and Shrub Planting, Fire Management, Community Forestry, Rural Forestry, Marketing and Utilization, and Forest Health programs.
 The Kansas Forest Service state office is located in Manhattan, KS, just off the campus of Kansas State University.
-The Agency is administratively attached to the Department of Horticulture, Forestry and Recreation Resources, College of Agriculture, Kansas State University.
+The Kansas Forest Service is housed as an independent agency within K-State Research and Extension.
 The Agency receives its direction from a mission statement that reads:

-The Kansas Forest Service consists of a state office and several district offices.
-The Agency’s state office facility was constructed in 1968.
+The Kansas Forest Service is a 30-person agency housed in the state office, and several district and special program offices around the state.
+The Agency’s state office facility was constructed on Kansas State University grounds in 1968.
 This facility houses the state forester, program coordinators, statewide specialists, and support staff.
-The Rural Fire Program Shop was constructed in 1970 to assist with federal excess property for loan to rural fire departments across the state.
+The Rural Fire Program Shop was constructed in 1970 to assist with federal excess military property for loan to rural fire departments across the state.
 The Conservation Tree Planting Program Greenhouse was added in 1974.
-It produces container-grown evergreen seedlings for sale to landowners for conservation plantings.
+It produces container-grown hardwood, evergreen and pollinator plant seedlings for sale to landowners for conservation plantings.
 Additionally, the Conservation Tree and Shrub program receives and distributes bare root seedlings provided by out-of-state nurseries.
-Packaging and shipping of conservation tree and shrub seedlings are handled at the state office.
+Selling, packaging and shipping of conservation tree and shrub seedlings are handled each spring and fall at the state office.

 Kansas Forest Action Plan: The Agency’s Road Map